maximilian-foerg/AM8-Switchwire-Mod/README.md

 ## Some Facts
 * Build volume is 220x220x220mm with Anet A8 print head and 220x220x270mm with VORON Afterburner.
 * The dimensions of the aluminum extrusions are the same as for the AM8.
-* This upgrade uses as many of the original Anet A8 and AM8 parts a possible.
+* This upgrade uses as many of the original Anet A8 and AM8 parts as possible.
 Still, you will have to buy some stuff.
 Have a look at the [BOM](#bom).
 * Although I redesigned every part, the Y axis did not change compared to the AM8.
 So if you already have an AM8, you can continue to use your Y axis.

 **_CAUTION!_**